Deviation from Slow-Roll Regime in the EGB Inflationary Models with $r\sim N_e^{-1}$: Application

-leads to the exact reproduction of spectral index without second order correction.
-At the same time the supposition $r\sim(N_e+N_0)^{-2}$ leads to constant potential .
-The first slow-roll $\epsilon_1=0$, has no end.\\ The supposition \eqref{rFirstrOrder} leads to the following model
+which leads to the exact reproduction of the spectral index without second order correction.
+At~the same time, the supposition $r\sim(N_e+N_0)^{-2}$ leads to constant potential.
+The~first slow-roll, $\epsilon_1=0$, has no~end.